-4 Credits Students learn to use accounting concepts and procedures required to prepare cash flow statements and manage tangible and intangible assets; payroll; partnerships and corporations; long-term investments and liabilities; stocks; and bonds.
+Students learn to use accounting concepts and procedures required to prepare cash flow statements and manage tangible and intangible assets; payroll; partnerships and corporations; long-term investments and liabilities; stocks; and bonds.
 Students demonstrate knowledge of professional accounting standards.
 Students will become familiar with a commonly used computerized accounting program or spreadsheet.
-Prerequisite: BA211 with a "C" grade or better or instructor approval.